-"I am originally from Estonia, and have been regularly DJ-ing in since 2016, and played at various milongas and events around Europe: Estonia, Latvia, Finland, Russia, Italy, Portugal.
-I am in love with traditional tango music and create the atmosphere of trust and inspiration for dancers, giving them diversity and energy."
+Originally from Estonia, Marina has been regularly DJ-ing in Tallinn since 2016 and has played at various milongas and events around Europe: in Estonia, Latvia, Finland, Russia, Switzerland, Italy, Portugal.
+Being in love with traditional tango music she creates the atmosphere of trust and inspiration for dancers, giving to them diversity and energy.